yassouali/fast.ai_notes/cutting_edge_DL/lecture8.md

 df.to_csv(CSV, index=False)
 ```

-#### The model
+###  3.2. <a name='Themodel'></a>The model

-First we'll resize all the image to a fixed size, and without any croping, only rescaling the image to the right size given that the largest object may not be centred in the image unlike the instances in imagenet per example, and we then choose the model (a simple resnet 34) and create a data loader of the dataset, a data loader is an iterator that will provide a mini-batch of data at each training iteration.
+First we'll resize all the image to a fixed size, and without any cropping, only rescaling the image to the right size given that the largest object may not be centred in the image unlike the instances in imagenet per example, and we then choose the model (a simple resnet 34) and create a data loader of the dataset, a data loader is an iterator that will provide a mini-batch of data at each training iteration.
 But first we need to ensure that we start at the beginning of the dataset.
 Pythons’ iter() method will create an iterator object and start at the beginning of the dataset.
-And afterwards our iterator will have __next__ that can be used to pull a mini-batch, the element returned by the dataloader are in the GPU, and are in the form of torch tensors, and are normelized between 0 and 1.
+And afterwards our iterator will have `__next__` that can be used to pull a mini-batch, the element returned by the dataloader are in the GPU, and are in the form of torch tensors, and are nomalized between 0 and 1.

 ```python
 f_model = resnet34